oe/plain-store/readme.md

     <img src="https://img.shields.io/npm/dm/plain-store.svg" alt="npm version" height="20">
   </a>
 </div>
 A dead simple immutable store for react to manage state in your application, redux alternative in less than 1kb gzipped.
+Signal like store, no reducer, no context, no provider, no HOC, no epic.

 ## Installation
 ```bash